DevExpress-Examples/out-of-maintenance-Add-a-custom-menu-to-export-the-MVCxPivotGrid-control/Readme.md

 # Add a custom menu to export the MVCxPivotGrid control

-<p>This example demonstrates how to create a custom menu that allows exporting MVCxPivotGrid to different formats and how to process the menu click event on the client and server sides.</p>
+This example demonstrates how to create a custom menu that allows exporting MVCxPivotGrid to different formats and how to process the menu click event on the client and server sides.

-<p>The MVCxPivotGrid control does not provide a build in a toolbar.
-Thus, it is necessary to create a toolbar manually by using the <a href="https://docs.devexpress.com/AspNet/9003/asp.net-mvc-extensions/site-navigation-and-layout/menu/overview-menu">Menu</a> extension</p>
+The MVCxPivotGrid control does not provide a build in a toolbar.
+Thus, it is necessary to create a toolbar manually by using the <a href="https://docs.devexpress.com/AspNet/9003/asp.net-mvc-extensions/site-navigation-and-layout/menu/overview-menu">Menu</a> extension.

 ```cs